rpapallas/illustrate.nvim/examples/README.md

 ```

 If you are working on file `objectives.tex` of the introduction chapter but
-you current working directory is the root directory, and figures you attempt
+you current working directory is the root directory, any figures you attempt
 to create using illustrate.nvim will be created inside the `figures` of the
-introduction chapter.
+introduction chapter. illustrate.nvim should also make sure to put the right

-# Markdown
+relative path in the figure environment in LaTeX to make this to work.